microsandbox/microsandbox/README.md

 # <sub><img height="18" src="https://octicons-col.vercel.app/device-desktop/A770EF">&nbsp;&nbsp;PROJECTS&nbsp;&nbsp;<sup><sup>B E T A</sup></sup></sub>

-`msb` CLI brings the familiar feel of package managers to sandbox development.
+Beyond its SDK for secure execution of untrusted code, microsandbox supports project-based development with familiar package-manager workflows.

 Think of it like npm or cargo, but for sandboxes!
-Create a simple Sandboxfile, define your environments, and run them with easy commands.
+Create a Sandboxfile, define your environments, and manage your sandboxes with simple commands.

-> [!WARNING]
->
-> `microsandbox` is beta software and not ready for production use.

 <br />